klahrinz/klahrinz.github.io/LAW01-03-1ncc - Copy.md

 ###### <span style="color:blue;"> The use of wilful and wilfully (British, single L) instead of willful and willfully (American, double L) in this statute is a choice of convention.
 It will not be "corrected". </span>

+---

+# Amendments

+**Art.
+2.** Laws shall take effect after fifteen days following the completion of their publication in the Official Gazette, unless it is otherwise provided.
+This Code shall take effect one year after such publication.

+###### <span style="color:blue;"> Original text </span>

+###### <span style="color:blue;"> EO 200 s.
+1987 removed the effectivity clause of the Civil Code, which said "This Code shall take effect one year after such publication."
+The Civil Code was enacted on June 18, 1949; EO 200 was enacted on June 18, 1987 or 38 years later.
+See e.g., <ins>*Lara v.
+Del Rosario*</ins>, G.R.
+No. L-6339, 94 Phil.
+778, April 20, 1954 [Decision per J. Montemayor, *En Banc*] and <ins>*Cueno v.
+Bautista*</ins>, G.R.
+No. 246445, 897 Phil.
+657, March 02, 2021 [Decision per J. Caguioa, *En Banc*] for how we know the date of effectivity of the Civil Code. </span>

+---

 ### Endnotes
 <!-- footnotes -->